Avian Influenza (Bird Flu) - Topic Overview

 Some questions your doctor might ask are:

-3 ft (1 m) of live, sick, or dead poultry, or with wild birds?
+- Have you been within 3 ft (1 m) of live, sick, or dead poultry, or with wild birds?

 - Have you eaten raw or poorly cooked poultry or eggs?